 At the time of submission of a Preliminary Development Plan, the applicant shall be informed of the schedule of fees on file in the Zoning Commission office covering the application.
-Such fees, as approved by the Board of a.
-Preliminary Plan Initial Staff Review:

-Selectmen, shall be paid by the applicant at the time of submission of an application as required by the schedule of fees.
+Such fees, as approved by the Board of Selectmen, shall be paid by the applicant at the time of submission of an application as required by the schedule of fees.